Money in the Bank (2018): SmackDown

 On the May 22 episode of SmackDown, Luke Gallows and Karl Anderson defeated The Usos (Jey Uso and Jimmy Uso) to become the number one contenders for the SmackDown Tag Team Championship, which was held by The Bludgeon Brothers (Luke Harper and Erick Rowan).
-The match was subsequently scheduled for Money in the Bank, and was later scheduled for the Kickoff pre-show.
+The match was subsequently scheduled for Money in the Bank, and later for the Kickoff pre-show.

-Big Cass and Daniel Bryan began feuding after the former returned from injury during the 2018 WWE Superstar Shake-up.
-Cass continued to taunt Bryan on the May 1 episode of SmackDown by calling him "small and weak" and declaring himself to be "a real WWE superstar" while beating up a midget dressed like Bryan.
+During the 2018 WWE Superstar Shake-up, Big Cass and Daniel Bryan began feuding after Big Cass returned from injury.
+Cass continued to taunt Bryan on the May 1 episode of SmackDown, calling him "small and weak" and declaring himself to be "a real WWE superstar" while beating up a midget dressed like Bryan.
 Their feud intensified when Cass eliminated Bryan from the Greatest Royal Rumble match.
-This led to a match between the two at Backlash where Bryan won, but after the match, Cass attacked Bryan.
-Bryan returned the favor by attacking Cass during the May 15 episode of SmackDown and at a house show in Germany, where he injured Cass' leg.
-As a result, Bryan not only cost Cass his spot in an upcoming Money in the Bank qualifying match against Joe, but secured that spot for himself by beating Jeff Hardy on the May 22 episode.
-However, when Cass recovered and appeared the following week, the bout was turned into the aforementioned triple threat match, won by Joe.
-Following the match, Cass attacked Bryan again.
+This led to a match between the two at Backlash which Bryan won; Cass attacked Bryan after the match.
+Bryan attacked Cass during the May 15 episode of SmackDown and at a house show in Germany, where he injured Cass' leg.
+As a result, Bryan cost Cass his spot in an upcoming Money in the Bank qualifying match against Joe, and secured that spot for himself by beating Jeff Hardy on the May 22 episode.
+When Cass recovered and appeared the following week, the bout was turned into a triple threat match, which Joe won.
+Following the match, Cass again attacked Bryan.
 On June 2, a rematch between the two was scheduled for Money in the Bank.

 Event

 Pre-show

 During the Money in the Bank Kickoff pre-show, The Bludgeon Brothers (Harper and Rowan) defended the SmackDown Tag Team Championship against Luke Gallows and Karl Anderson.
-In the end, Harper and Rowan performed The Reckoning on Gallows to retain the titles.
+Harper and Rowan performed The Reckoning on Gallows to retain the titles.